Dry stone: History

-Some dry stone wall constructions in north-west Europe have been dated back to the Neolithic Age.
+Some dry stone wall constructions in northwest Europe have been dated back to the Neolithic Age.
 In County Mayo, Ireland, an entire field system made from dry stone walls, since covered in peat, has been carbon-dated to 3800 BC.
-These are near contemporary with the dry stone constructed, neolithic village of Skara Brae, and the Chambered cairn of Scotland.
+These are near contemporary with the dry stone constructed Neolithic village of Skara Brae and the chambered cairns of Scotland.

-The cyclopean walls of the acropolis of Mycenae, Greece, have been dated to 1350 BC and those of Tiryns slightly earlier.

-Similar example is Daorson, in Bosnia, built around a prehistoric central fortified settlement or acropolis (existed there c.
-17–16th C. BCE to the end of the Bronze Age, c.
-9–8th C. BCE), and surrounded by cyclopean walls (similar to Mycenae) dated to the 4th C. BCE.

 In Belize, the Mayan ruins at Lubaantun illustrate use of dry stone construction in architecture of the 8th and 9th centuries AD.

-Great Zimbabwe in Zimbabwe, Africa, is an acropolis-like large city complex constructed in dry stone from the 11th to the 15th centuries AD.
+Great Zimbabwe in modern Zimbabwe is a large city complex constructed in dry stone from the 11th to the 15th centuries AD.
 It is the largest of structures of similar construction throughout the area.